andrewchw/jcai-v2/DEVELOPMENT.md

    - Check if virtual environment is activated
    - Verify `.env` file has correct configuration
    - Ensure required ports are not already in use
+   - Use `.\validate_environment.ps1` to check environment setup

 3. **Edge Extension Issues**
    - Check browser console for JavaScript errors
    - Verify the extension is properly loaded in `edge://extensions/`
    - Ensure the manifest.json is valid

+4. **PowerShell Execution Policy Issues**
+   - If scripts can't run due to execution policy, use:
+     ```powershell
+     Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
+     ```
+   - This sets the policy temporarily for the current terminal session
+   - Alternatively, use our helper scripts which include this command

 ## OAuth 2.0 Implementation